nsrau/azure-docs.it-it/articles/azure-functions/manage-connections.md

 ---
-title: Gestire le connessioni in funzioni di Azure
+title: Manage connections in Azure Functions
-description: Informazioni su come evitare i problemi di prestazioni in Funzioni di Azure tramite i client con connessione statica.
+description: Informazioni su come evitare i problemi di prestazioni in Funzioni di Azure tramite i client con connessione statica. ms.topic: conceptual ms.date: 02/25/2018 ms.openlocfilehash: 872ad9a1b8f0a7da6fe410e68f08469ac11045a5 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 11/20/2019
-services: functions
-author: ggailey777
-manager: jeconnoc
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 02/25/2018
-ms.author: glenga
-ms.openlocfilehash: 26702ae63dcb7aadb96b5bf77f96a44f7d6776f5
-ms.sourcegitcommit: 8e1fb03a9c3ad0fc3fd4d6c111598aa74e0b9bd4
-ms.translationtype: MT
-ms.contentlocale: it-IT
-ms.lasthandoff: 08/28/2019
-ms.locfileid: "70114317"
+ms.locfileid: "74226489"
 ---
-# <a name="manage-connections-in-azure-functions"></a>Gestire le connessioni in funzioni di Azure
+# <a name="manage-connections-in-azure-functions"></a>Manage connections in Azure Functions

-Le funzioni in un'app per le funzioni condividono le risorse.
-Tra queste risorse condivise sono disponibili le connessioni: Connessioni HTTP, connessioni di database e connessioni ai servizi, ad esempio archiviazione di Azure.
+Functions in a function app share resources.
+Among those shared resources are connections: HTTP connections, database connections, and connections to services such as Azure Storage.
 Quando si eseguono molte funzioni contemporaneamente, è possibile esaurire le connessioni disponibili.
-Questo articolo illustra come codificare le funzioni per evitare di usare più connessioni del necessario.
+This article explains how to code your functions to avoid using more connections than they need.

-## <a name="connection-limit"></a>Limite di connessione
+## <a name="connection-limit"></a>Connection limit

-Il numero di connessioni disponibili è limitato in parte perché un'app per le funzioni viene eseguita in un [ambiente sandbox](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox).
-Una delle restrizioni imposte dal sandbox sul codice è un limite al numero di connessioni in uscita, che è attualmente 600 connessioni attive (1.200 totali) per ogni istanza.
-Quando si raggiunge questo limite, il runtime di funzioni scrive il messaggio seguente nei log: `Host thresholds exceeded: Connections`.
-Per ulteriori informazioni, vedere la pagina relativa ai [limiti del servizio Functions](functions-scale.md#service-limits).

-Questo limite è per ogni istanza.
-Quando il [controller di scalabilità aggiunge le istanze dell'app](functions-scale.md#how-the-consumption-and-premium-plans-work) per le funzioni per gestire più richieste, ogni istanza ha un limite di connessione indipendente.
-Ciò significa che non esiste alcun limite di connessione globale ed è possibile avere più di 600 connessioni attive tra tutte le istanze attive.

-Per la risoluzione dei problemi, verificare di aver abilitato Application Insights per l'app per le funzioni.
-Application Insights consente di visualizzare le metriche per le app per le funzioni, ad esempio le esecuzioni.
-Per altre informazioni, vedere [visualizzare i dati di telemetria in Application Insights](functions-monitoring.md#view-telemetry-in-application-insights).
+The number of available connections is limited partly because a function app runs in a [sandbox environment](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox).
+One of the restrictions that the sandbox imposes on your code is a limit on the number of outbound connections, which is currently 600 active (1,200 total) connections per instance.
+When you reach this limit, the functions runtime writes the following message to the logs: `Host thresholds exceeded: Connections`.
+For more information, see the [Functions service limits](functions-scale.md#service-limits).

+This limit is per instance.
+When the [scale controller adds function app instances](functions-scale.md#how-the-consumption-and-premium-plans-work) to handle more requests, each instance has an independent connection limit.
+That means there's no global connection limit, and you can have much more than 600 active connections across all active instances.

+When troubleshooting, make sure that you have enabled Application Insights for your function app.
+Application Insights lets you view metrics for your function apps like executions.
+For more information, see [View telemetry in Application Insights](functions-monitoring.md#view-telemetry-in-application-insights).

-## <a name="static-clients"></a>Client statici
+## <a name="static-clients"></a>Static clients

 Per evitare di mantenere più connessioni del necessario, riutilizzare le istanze di client, anziché crearne di nuove con ogni chiamata di funzione.
-Si consiglia di riutilizzare le connessioni client per qualsiasi lingua in cui è possibile scrivere la funzione.
-Ad esempio, i client .NET come [HttpClient](https://msdn.microsoft.com/library/system.net.http.httpclient(v=vs.110).aspx), [DocumentClient](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.documentclient
-)e i client di archiviazione di Azure possono gestire le connessioni se si usa un singolo client statico.

-Di seguito sono riportate alcune linee guida da seguire quando si usa un client specifico del servizio in un'applicazione di funzioni di Azure:

-- *Non* creare un nuovo client con ogni chiamata di funzione.
-- *Creare un* singolo client statico che può essere utilizzato da ogni chiamata di funzione.
-- Si *consiglia* di creare un singolo client statico in una classe helper condivisa se diverse funzioni usano lo stesso servizio.
+We recommend reusing client connections for any language that you might write your function in.
+For example, .NET clients like the [HttpClient](https://msdn.microsoft.com/library/system.net.http.httpclient(v=vs.110).aspx), [DocumentClient](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.documentclient
+), and Azure Storage clients can manage connections if you use a single, static client.

+Here are some guidelines to follow when you're using a service-specific client in an Azure Functions application:

+- *Do not* create a new client with every function invocation.
+- *Do* create a single, static client that every function invocation can use.
+- *Consider* creating a single, static client in a shared helper class if different functions use the same service.

 ## <a name="client-code-examples"></a>Esempi di codice client